You're All I've Got Tonight

-"You're All I've Got Tonight" is a song by the American rock band the Cars, from their debut album, The Cars.
+"You're All I've Got Tonight" is a song by the American rock band the Cars, from their debut studio album, The Cars (1978).
 Like "Bye Bye Love" and "Moving in Stereo", two other songs from the album, it continues to receive airplay on classic rock stations today despite never having been released as a single (although it did see release as the B-side to "All Mixed Up" in the Netherlands).

 Background

 "You're All I've Got Tonight" was written and sung by the band's frontman, Ric Ocasek.
 Keyboardist Greg Hawkes said of the song, "Ric's got a knack for taking a common phrase like 'You're All I've Got Tonight' and making a great song out of it."